nl-design-system/rijkshuisstijl-community/.changeset/strong-tips-lose.md

 '@rijkshuisstijl-community/components-angular': minor
 ---

-Fix invalid html in data-summary by using an attribute selector
+Fix invalid markup in Data Summary component by using an attribute selector instead of a component selector.